ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 Ultimately, for the purchase of goods by resellers or as loyalty points for consumers.
 Icecat or other parties could offer escrow services to guarantee that tokens are only transferred on service completion and acceptance.
 It makes sense to cap the number of tokens at the total number of potential PDSs needed to describe all discrete products and services in the world.

-Such a token will require a very secure and low cost peer-to-peer payment environment, including virtual wallets, support of micropayments, and highly reliable and efficient Distributed Ledger Technology (DLT).
+Such a token will require a very secure and low cost peer-to-peer payment environment, including virtual wallets, support of micropayments, and highly reliable and efficient DLT.
 For example, given Icecat’s current number of business accounts, from the start around 80,000 wallets or token accounts might be needed.
 As it will not be an option to allow for the Wild West scenes that we currently still witness regarding bitcoin and altcoins, the protocols and technology for safeguarding value and transactions are critical.
 Currently, the Icecat team is working on blockchain and token exchange trials in this direction.
 Depending on the outcomes of trials, final choices will be made, not excluding other promising DLT technologies.
 Also for token exchange, and payment, additional exchanges might be allowed after a successful ICO, to allow for token exchange.

 4. Decentralizing Proof Of Quality (POQ)